Skip to main content

 Emily Cauduro

-Emily Cauduro is a second year PhD student in Criminology and Social Justice.
+Emily Cauduro is a third year PhD student in Criminology and Social Justice.
 She completed her honors Bachelors degree in forensic science and psychology from Trent University and her Masters degree in Child and Youth Studies from Brock University.
 Emily is also a certified polygraph examiner with the Canadian Association of Police Polygraphers and the American Polygraph Association.
 For her master's thesis, Emily explored how police interactions with Indigenous peoples has been influenced following the publication of the Truth and Reconciliation Commission Report.
 For her dissertation, under the supervision of Dr. Olga Marques, Emily will continue her research on police interactions, Indigenous peoples involved in the criminal justice system, and intimate partner violence.

 Madison Charman

-Madison is a first-year Ph.D. candidate in Criminology and Social Justice at Ontario Tech University.
+Madison is a Ph.D. candidate in Criminology and Social Justice at Ontario Tech University.
 She completed her undergraduate degree in Criminology and Political Science at the University of Toronto, and her Master of Arts in Criminology at Ontario Tech University.
 After finishing her master's degree, Madison began her career in research with the Barrie Police Service.
 This experience has inspired her to continue her education, with a research focus on understanding how technology in policing impacts police-citizen interactions and police legitimacy.
 During my master's program, she had the privilege of working with Dr. Christopher O'Connor as a thesis supervisor and is excited to continue this collaboration while she pursues her Ph.D.

 Brittany Frade